-In 2013, economic growth decelerated to 3.6%, on account of poor rains, following an exceptional agricultural harvest and the inception of oil production in 2012.
-Mining activities and services also continued to expand in 2013.
-Consumer price inflation, which reached a record-low 0.5% in December 2012, with abundant food supply, started to rebound in 2013 as food prices started to increase, but remained contained overall below 3%.
+Despite a difficult external environment, Niger’s economy is performing well.
+In 2013, gross domestic product (GDP) grew by 4.1%, driven by the primary sector.
+The deceleration compared to 2012 was mainly due to a lack of rainfall, following an exceptional agricultural harvest and the launch of oil production.
+Consumer price inflation, which reached a record-low of 0.5% in December 2012 thanks to an abundant food supply, began to climb in 2013 as food prices started to increase but remained contained below 3%.

-Being part of a monetary union with fixed peg to the Euro, Niger’s economic policy is anchored around the maintenance of a moderate fiscal deficit of around 3% of GDP, to be financed through non concessional external borrowing and restrained domestic and regional financing.
-Strict cash based management also allow authorities to promptly respond to shocks.
-In 2013, higher than anticipated expenditures (wage arrears clearance, health and education goods and services, and security expenditures) and lower than anticipated non tax revenue were offset with cuts in investment expenditures (including co-financed projects with donors) to maintain overall balance at 3% on commitment basis.
-Nonetheless, external debt sustainability, rated at moderate risk in 2013, should be soon re-assessed in light of two important transactions: the full inscription in 2014 in government’s books of the US$880 million previously borrowed in 2012 under partial guarantee by the SORAZ refinery to cover its equity share, and the US$1.0 billion borrowed by the government from the EXIM bank to finance development projects.
-The careful assessment of returns to these projects (power, irrigation) and related disbursements profiles will influentially determine future debt sustainability assessments.
+Being part of a monetary union with a fixed peg to the Euro, Niger’s economic policy is anchored around the maintenance of a moderate fiscal deficit of around 3% of GDP, financed through non concessional external borrowing and restrained domestic and regional financing.
+Strict cash based management allows authorities to promptly respond to shocks.
+In 2013, higher than anticipated expenditures (wage arrears clearance, health and education goods and services, and security expenditures) and lower than anticipated non tax revenue were offset with cuts in investment expenditures (including co-financed projects with donors) to maintain an overall balance of 3% on a commitment basis.